el-tocino/localcroft/README.md

 ### Local mycroft things

-This includes several file changes to help run a local instance of mycroft, and one how-i-did-it for running a local wikipedia copy.
-They can be used piecemeal or all at once.
+This includes several file changes to help run a local instance of mycroft, and some how-i-did-it pages for running a local wiki and precise models.

 #### localDS-fix